Atomwaffen Division: Finland (AWD Finland)

-On December 4, 2021, the Finnish police arrested a five-man cell in Kankaanpää on suspicion of planning a terror attack and confiscated numerous firearms, including assault rifles, forty kilos of explosives and hundreds of litres of explosive precursors.
+On December 4, 2021, the Finnish police arrested a five-man cell in Kankaanpää on suspicion of planning a terror attack and confiscated numerous firearms, including assault rifles, forty kilos of explosives and hundreds of liters of explosive precursors.
 According to the Finnish media, the men were part of AWD Finland.
 Further, they adhered to the ideology of accelerationism and ONA satanism.
-The men are suspected of having planned to blow up a refugee centre in Niinisalo for which they had acquired explosives, and the men are suspected of homophobic assaults and arson of another refugee center.
+The men are suspected of having planned to blow up a refugee center in Niinisalo for which they had acquired explosives, and the men are suspected of homophobic assaults and arson of another refugee center.
 In July 2023, the Finnish police arrested five men in Lahti who possessed assault rifles and adhered to accelerationism and Siege and planned to ignite a race war by attacking the infrastructure, electric grid and railroads.
-The men discussed forming a new Atomwaffen cell, and discussed assassinating Prime minister Sanna Marin.
+The men discussed forming a new AWD cell, and discussed assassinating Prime minister Sanna Marin.
 It was reported the men had at least planned training in Russia, and had met with Janus Putkonen.
 Later multiple sources confirmed the men had acquired training for the use of firearms and explosives.
 Additionally the group committed burglaries against left-wing targets.
 On October 31, 2023, the men from Lahti were convicted of terrorism offenses.
 A 29-year old Viljam Nyman was sentenced to 3 years and 4 months.
 A man born in 2001 was sentenced to 7 months of probation and another man born in 1996 was sentenced to 1 year and 9 months.
 The fourth man was sentenced to 1 year and 2 months in jail.
-The Finnish Police also surveyed an O9A adherent and associate of Nyman who was suspected of planning a ritual murder and was subsequently arrested.
+The Finnish Police also surveyed an ONA adherent and associate of Nyman who was suspected of planning a ritual murder and was subsequently arrested.
 The man is also suspected of a string of letter bombs sent to Social Democrat, Green and Left party offices.

-As of November 2023, Finnish police was investigating at least three terrorism cases connected to ONA and Atomwaffen.
+As of November 2023, Finnish police was investigating at least three terrorism cases connected to ONA and AWD.
 According to Iltalehti, the Finnish central nexion in Tampere is potentially connected to unsolved murder cases in the city.